Virus pandemic an unprecedented test for a young generation

 “This will be that for them,” she added of her children.
 “This is a level of reality that, for a lot of privileged Americans, we have never had to deal with.”

-Martha Irvine, an AP national writer and visual journalists, can be reached at [email protected] or at http://twitter.com/irvineap
+Martha Irvine, an AP national writer and visual journalist, can be reached at [email protected] or at http://twitter.com/irvineap.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.